Vacancies

 • People-facing and/or office experience, whether professionally or in a committed voluntary role

-• Self-organised; able to manage a busy workload without anything being missed
+• Organised and independent working style; able to manage a busy workload without anything being missed

 • Excellent written and verbal communication; professional phone manner and good interpersonal skills